 What is the best bottle feeding puppies formula?

 Esbilac is a nutritionally balanced puppy formula for newborns to six weeks.
 Some breeders like to make their own formula, but the best puppy formula is the one that provides as close to what the dam would supply the puppy.
 If a dam can nurse for the first twenty-four hours, then that would be ideal.
 This is because there is no way to package all the benefits of the immunity provided in the colostrum (the first milk).

-Many breeders seem to use goat’s milk or a recipe based on goat’s milk.
-Goat’s milk will be cheaper than the commercially based formula.
-How the goat’s milk recipe compares to Esbilac is unclear.
-It would seem that with the large number of veterinary schools in the United States that there would be more of a consensus on what formula meets the nutritional needs of puppies.
+Many breeders seem to use goat's milk or a recipe based on goat's milk.
+Goat's milk will be cheaper than the commercially based formula.
+How the goat's milk recipe compares to Esbilac is unclear.
+It would seem that with a large number of veterinary schools in the United States that there would be more of a consensus on what formula meets the nutritional needs of puppies.
 Again, this question should be asked of a veterinarian that knows the breeder, and the dogs.

 How big should the bottle feeding teat be?

 It should be the size of the puppy's mouth or just a bit smaller so the puppy can firmly latch on.

 A firm latch on will limit the amount of air that gets in the puppy's stomach.
 Excess air may fill the puppy and as a result the puppy will not take in the amount of formula it normally would.
 If this excess air repeatedly happens, the growth of the puppy will be negatively impacted.
 A puppy can rebound from a poor start in life, but a dog that takes a dip in growth in those first weeks are being set up for a bunch of health problems.
 Puppies may have the best genetics, but if there growth is stunted they may never get show as a winner.